nmstate/nmstate.github.io/features/mac_identifier.md

       - port2
 ```

-You can also refer to base-interface by profile name in VLAN, VxLAN, MacSec,
+Since nmstate version 2.2.41, you can also refer to base-interface by profile
-MacVtap, MacVlan.
-Example on using MAC address to identify VLAN base interface:
+name in VLAN, VxLAN, MacSec, MacVtap, MacVlan.
+Example on using MAC address to
+identify VLAN base interface:

 ```yml
 ---